LAUT-MERAH/NoteAPI/README.md

 ## Features

 - Retrieve all notes
-- Retrieve a single note by ID [Under development]
+- Retrieve a single note by ID
 - Create a new note with automatic timestamp
-- Update existing note [Under development]
+- Update existing note by ID
 - Delete a note by ID